nus-cs2103-AY2425S1/ip/docs/README.md

 > 2. Please keep your INDEX within the list index range

 ### Locating a task by its description: `find`
-Finds a task whose description contains any of the given keyword.
+Finds a task which contain the given keyword

 Format: `find KEYWORD`

 - The search is case-insensitive. e.g APPLE will match apple
-- Only full words will be matched e.g. apple will not match apples
+- Only full words will be matched e.g. apples will not match apple

 Examples:
 '''
 find apple
 '''

+>[!TIP]
+>1.
+Find will match the keyword based on what is shown in the list
+>2.
+You can find task by Date or Time too

 ### Delete a task from the list: `delete`
 Deletes the specified task from the task list.